USU Green Facts

 The SRC utilizes roof-mounted solar panels to offset total building electricity usage.

 - Recycled Power From Aerobic Equipment

-With the latest technology in aerobic equipment, when students exercise in the new Student Recreation Center they will recycle power back into the building.
-More information on this technology can be found at ReRev - A Renewable Energy Revolution.
+With the latest technology in aerobic equipment, when students exercise in the Student Recreation Center they recycle power back into the building.
+More information on this technology can be found at ReRev — A Renewable Energy Revolution.

 - Duplex Printing as Default

 The USU Computer Lab utilizies two-sided printing with the default setting of “duplex mode” on all of its printers.

 Looking for a quick and convenient place to charge your smart devices right here on campus?
 Now you can recharge them all at our USU Power Stations located under the red CSUN umbrellas in the Plaza del Sol at the University Student Union.